yogsototh/Scratch/content/html/fr/blog/Haskell-OpenGL-Mandelbrot.md

 </code>
 </div>

-Now instead of providing only one point at a time, we will provide six ordered points.
+In fact, we will provide six ordered points.
 These points will be used to draw two triangles.

 blogimage("triangles.png","Explain triangles")

-Note in 3D the depth of the point is generally different.
 The next function is a bit long.
-An approximative English version is:
+Here is an approximative English version:

 ~~~
 forall x from -width to width